deivard/ghost-cleaner/README.md

 ```

 ### Options
---cleaners
+--cleaners <br/>
-  Number of simultaneous cleaners to simulate.
+&nbsp;&nbsp;&nbsp;&nbsp;Number of simultaneous cleaners to simulate.
 Default is: 1.

---baseurl
+--baseurl <br/>
-  Specify the base url for the api.
+&nbsp;&nbsp;&nbsp;&nbsp;Specify the base url for the api.
 Default is: http://127.0.0.1:8000/

 ### Example
 Run the simulator with 10 simultaneous cleaners and send their locations to https://snowcleanassist.herokuapp.com/api/location